aheze/AppClipQuickStart/README.md

 ![Screen Shot 2021-04-03 at 3 26 01 PM](https://user-images.githubusercontent.com/49819455/113493036-ef8b0900-9490-11eb-83bb-3ba7ae2bfb36.png)

-9. Add your domain inside the text field.
-Mines is `getfind.app`.
+9. Add your domain inside the text field, in the form of `appclips:<DOMAIN_NAME>` Mines is `appclips:getfind.app`.

 I'm not sure if you can do this without a custom domain.
+You might need to buy one first, then [link it to GitHub Pages](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages).
 However, you can try putting `aheze.github.io/MyAppClipWebsite/` here (replace with your website that you will create in Step 11).

 ![Screen Shot 2021-04-03 at 3 26 48 PM](https://user-images.githubusercontent.com/49819455/113493049-07fb2380-9491-11eb-824a-d7f478c21b6a.png)